 Do you wish to carry out work to a listed building?

 Where a building is listed this does not prevent changes being made to it, but consideration must be given to preserving the character of the building.
-This means you will need listed building consent from Fife Council if you wish to alter, extend or demolish a listed building.
+This means you will need a listed building consent from Fife Council if you wish to alter, extend or demolish a listed building.

 Listed building consent